 What is the difference between soured milk and spoiled milk?

-Soured milk is raw milk, usually whole milk, that has been left out at room or warmer temperatures for a period of time until it becomes slightly thicker and takes on a sour taste.
+Soured milk is raw milk that has been left out at room (or warmer) temperatures for a period of time until it becomes slightly thicker and takes on a sour taste.

 The timeframe is usually around 24 hours for this process to occur.

 Spoiled milk is milk that has gone bad and is not fit for consumption.

 Spoiled milk can be quite dangerous as it's teeming with all sorts of bacteria, many of which are hostile to the human digestive tract.
 Milk that has spoiled will not have the pleasantly sour, fermented taste of soured or clabbered milk but will taste and smell absolutely disgusting.

 Your nose will tell you that the milk is bad.

 Please note that dangerous pathogens can flourish and multiply in any milk whether it smells or tastes "off" or not.
 This is true for unpasteurized and pasteurized milk alike.

 Then there is also buttermilk which is the liquid leftover from the butter-making process.
 It can be made from sweet cream or cream that has been left to culture (i.e ferment) at room temperature for about 24 hours.